 “We let them all out on the football field, gave them a couple balls, and said, ‘go ahead, good luck!’
 It was a tornado, a hurricane, and a tsunami wrapped up as one,” Reinke says.

-“Fights, injuries—kids didn’t know how to interact in that environment, we didn’t know how to resolve conflicts in that environment, and by first quarter I was desperate.
+“Fights, injuries—kids didn’t know how to interact in that environment, we didn’t know how to resolve conflicts in that environment, and by first quarter I was desperate.”

-While games were helpful, Reinke knew she needed help to create a strategy that would get recess chaos in check.
-A Playworks Pro training seemed like the best solution, and Principal Ceilia Conley saw the need.
+While the games were helpful, Reinke knew she needed help to create a strategy that would get recess chaos in check.
+A Playworks Pro training seemed like the best solution, and Antioch’s Principal Ceilia Conley saw the need.

-But if 80% of my headache stems from recess and teachers are having to deal with behavior incidents from recess in math class, it is worth it.
+“I understand principals who don’t want to invest in recess,” said Conley.
+“It is not a tested subject, so it is hard to bite the bullet.
+But if 80% of my headache stems from recess and teachers are having to deal with behavior incidents from recess in math class, it is worth it.”

 Principal, Antioch Middle School, Nashville, TN

-“It has been amazing.
-Now, kids have ways to express themselves, to play, and to move,” says Reinke.
-“And they can choose to do so.
+“It has been amazing,” says Reinke.
+“Now, kids have ways to express themselves, to play, to move—and they can choose to do so.
 It’s not like we are out there teaching a P.E. class.
 It’s been amazing to see our 6th graders go crazy for jump rope.”